google/material-design-lite/src/column-layout/README.md

   <div>etc.</div>
 </div>
 ```
 &nbsp;3.
-Add one or more MDL-specific CSS classes, separated by spaces, to the "outer" and "inner" divs using the HTML `class` attribute.
+Add one or more MDL classes, separated by spaces, to the "outer" and "inner" divs using the `class` attribute.
 ```html
 <div class="wsk-column-layout">
   <div class="wsk-column-layout__child">Apples</div>